 Now that the argument is largely complete, we can see more clearly why it doesn't fall prey to the God of the Gaps fallacy.
 Remember, God of the Gaps reasoning is a line of thinking that is employed to plug a hole in our current understanding of the universe by saying, "God did it."
 There are three characteristic problems of God of the Gaps reasoning.

-Firstly, since in truth there is no direct inference to God, but only a lack of knowledge, this type of fallacious argument is merely an argument from ignorance.
+First, since in truth there is no direct inference to God, but only a lack of knowledge, this type of fallacious argument is merely an argument from ignorance.
 When a reasonable person is ignorant and has a gap in their knowledge, they simply admit that they do not know.
 They wisely submit that when they gain more knowledge, maybe they'll be able to pursue a deeper understanding of the phenomenon at hand.

-Secondly, a particular gap within a scientific explanation is likely due to our insufficient knowledge, and is no indication of the failure of science or of the hand of God.
+Second, a particular gap within a scientific explanation is likely due to our insufficient knowledge, and is no indication of the failure of science or of the hand of God.
 Positing divine intervention for each gap in our knowledge is a bad methodology and hinders the advancement of science.
 It's far more reasonable to say that the overall theory is sound, and that we're only lacking knowledge of certain details, the gaps.

-And thirdly, any theory of the gaps posits something, whether it is God, luck, or anything else as a solution to every gap in knowledge.
+And third, any theory of the gaps posits something, whether it is God, luck, or anything else as a solution to every gap in knowledge.
 Any answer that can be used to explain anything at all, in truth explains nothing at all.
 Because no matter what the universe looks like, that would be an "explanation."
 That's not really explaining anything.

 Let's now examine the argument from fine tuning and see why it doesn't have any of these three problems.
 First of all, as we've discussed before, the inference of intelligence from fine tuning of the constants is not an argument from ignorance.
 As we explained in prior episodes, scientific knowledge went through two distinct stages regarding the values of the constants.
 The first stage was prior to discovery of fine tuning, when the constants presented the mystery of how these seemingly arbitrary constants could possibly be explained.
-If someone had tried to solve this mystery at this stage by saying, "God determined the number to be 137.03597, and we no longer need another explanation for it," this would have been God of the Gaps reasoning.
+If someone had tried to solve this mystery at this stage by saying, "God determined the number to be 137.03599139, and we no longer need another explanation for it," this would have been God of the Gaps reasoning.
 The wise approach at that point was to admit that we had no knowledge about the cause of the constants, and to continue searching for further insight.

 Despite the initial ignorance about the cause for the values of the constants, patience paid off, and scientists attained more understanding about these numbers.
 In the second stage of their understanding of the constants, scientists began to gain knowledge about the numbers.
 They discovered that the constants were not arbitrary, but that their fine tuned values were required for the universe to be ordered, complex, and structured.